-Nevada Copper's board of directors has decreased in size to six members with the retirement of Victor Bradley, Joe Giuffre and Paul Matysek.
+Nevada Copper's board of directors has decreased in size to five members with the retirement of Victor Bradley, Joe Giuffre and Paul Matysek.
+Mr. Bill Myckatyn, who did not stand for election at the annual general meeting held on April 28, 2017, has left the Board.
 With Mr. Bradley's retirement, the Corporation announced that Evgenij Iorich has been appointed Non-Executive Chairman.